Pharmacological And Immunochemical Characterization Of Î±2 Nicotinic Acetylcholine Receptors (Nachrs) In Mouse Brain

 Acta Pharmacologica Sinica

 Digital Object Identifier (DOI)

 Whiteaker, Paul; Wilking, Jennifer A.; Brown, Robert W.B.; Brennan, Robert J.; Collins, Allan C.; Lindstrom, Jon M.; and Boulter, Jim, "Pharmacological And Immunochemical Characterization Of Î±2 Nicotinic Acetylcholine Receptors (Nachrs) In Mouse Brain" (2009).
-Neurobiology.
+Translational Neuroscience.
 393.